timboudreau/acteur/FAQ.md

 In your test method, take an argument of `TestHarness`.  `TestHarness` detects the instance of `Server` available, starts it on an available port and allows you to make requests to the server, do assertions about the results, etc.  So test code is very clean and boilerplate-free.

 [Here is one of Acteur's own tests as an example.](https://github.com/timboudreau/acteur/blob/master/acteur/src/test/java/com/mastfrog/acteur/PutTest.java)

+#### Can I have more than one Server in a VM?

+Yes - you can start as many as you want, on different ports or whatever, and they will not interfere with each other.
+Assuming you don't use static variables in your code (Guice exists so that you don't need to), they will be completely independent of each other.

+Additionally, `Dependencies` - the Giulius wrapper for the Guice injector - has a `shutdown()` method, which will shut down everything that uses it (i.e. closing thread pools and database connections).

+There is an experimental subproject of Giulius called `signalreload` which will allow you to shut down, reload and restart an Acteur server when the unix signal `HUP` is sent (similar to what NginX or Apache do), which works on Linux but not on Solaris/Illumos.